Krillere/Expressions/README.md

 # Expressions

 A simple compiler for a simple functional programming language.
 Everything is an expression, hence the name for the language; Expressions.
-The language is a statically typed functional language using some syntactic elements from C, Haskell (Although not much) and Scheme.
+The language is a statically typed functional language with inspiration from C, Haskell and Scheme.

 The compiler is written in Swift 3.0.
 The compiler compiles the Expression code to the intermediate language C++.